This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Acute Dental Trauma

 Acute dental trauma is a serious injury to one or more parts of your mouth.
 Your injury may include damage to any of your teeth, the tooth socket, the tooth root, or your jaw.
-You can also have injuries to the soft tissues of your mouth.
-These include your tongue, cheeks, gums, and lips.
+You can also have an injury to soft tissues, such as your tongue, cheeks, gums, or lips.
 Severe injuries can expose the soft pulp inside the tooth.

 - You have a fever.